Liuyang, China: Birthplace and Epicenter of Fireworks Production

 Today China produces 90% of the world’s fireworks.

 In more desirable parts of the fireworks ecosystem, American show producers spend their days “choreographing” pyrotechnic displays for large scale events in sports arenas (Super Bowl halftime show and the Olympics) and concert venues (Kiss and Mötley Crüe).
 Winco Fireworks in Prairie Village, Kansas, imports and distributes fireworks but also innovates electrical firing systems.
 The company just launched the FireFly firing system that allows backyard enthusiasts to sync their music using Bluetooth® technology while detonating their fireworks wirelessly.
 Enthusiasts turned entrepreneurs are also common in the American fireworks industry.
-Scott Smith is an electrical and computer systems engineer from Ganesvoort in upstate New York.
-He founded COBRA, a company that creates software for designing fireworks shows.
+Scott Smith is one such example.
+He’s an electrical and computer systems engineer from Ganesvoort in upstate New York and founded COBRA, a company that creates software for designing fireworks shows.

 Growth is Explosive in China